 The fund invests in a global equity and bond portfolio.
 Equities account for 60%-100%.
-The companies in the equity fund are split up on various regions, countries and sectors.
-Investment is primarily made in bonds issued by or guaranteed by states, mortgage-credit institutions and international organisations.
+The companies in the equity portfolio are from various regions, countries, and sectors.
+Investment is primarily made in bonds issued by or guaranteed by states, mortgage-credit institutions, and international organisations.
 Investment is also made in emerging-market bonds and equities and in corporate bonds.
-These securities involve a certain degree of risk.

 The main part of the fund's assets will at all times be invested in EUR or hedged against EUR.